 Description of some caves

-Cave 10 - Nahapan Vihar - contains spatious hall with 16 cells.
+- Cave 10 - Nahapan Vihar - contains spatious hall with 16 cells.
 This vihara is comparatively older and contains exquisite sculptures.
-Contains inscriptions telling about donations done by Ushadatta circa 120 AD.
+Contains inscriptions telling about donations done by Ushadatta sometimes around 120 AD.
 Ushadatta was son-in-law of Kshatrapa Nahapana.

 - Cave 15 - contains inscription which mentions the last Sathvan King Sri Yajna Satkarni.
 This king ruled over the western Maharashtra - thus it is possible that it was carved in the early 3rd century AD.
 Other inscriptions in other caves mention other kings.

 - Cave 16 - high vihara with 16 cells.